 Karen has served on GSMA creative team since 2006 and is a full-time senior publications specialist providing graphic design and administrative work that helps generate numerous publications.
 She is responsible for the overall layout of the park newspaper, Smokies Guide, designs articles for Smokies Life and created the moonshine book, Corn From a Jar.
 Her recent design projects include Into the Mist by David Brill and the CD Big Bend Killing.
 Award-winning publications she has designed include the Bearpaw newsletter, Hike the Smokies and Frequently Asked Questions about Smoky Mountain Black Bears.
 Karen has also provided graphic assistance for Public Land Alliance awards submissions.
 “It feels like I’m using my skills for the prosperity of an amazing place,” she said.
 “I love the idea of communicating to park visitors, so they can pass down their appreciation and knowledge of the natural world to their loved ones.”

 Emma’s career with GSMA began in 2016 as a sales assistant in the Cades Cove and Townsend stores, and her background as an artist was quickly put to use with her illustrations featured in Smokies Guide, Smokies Life and other projects.
-In 2018 she became a full-time design assistant and now includes in her duties creating layouts and illustrations for GSMA publications, designing products for retail, and developing marketing and membership materials.
+In 2018 she became a full-time member of the Creative Team and now includes in her duties creating layouts and illustrations for GSMA publications, designing products for retail, and developing marketing and membership materials.
 Growing up in Michigan, Emma’s love for the Great Smoky Mountains was sparked during her childhood family trips to the Smokies every spring.
 One of her favorite memories is climbing around the rocks in the river at Chimneys picnic area, and she became intensely fascinated with the natural history exhibits at Sugarlands Visitor Center at a young age.
 “I love ecology and considering where people fit into our greater relationship with the land and the other species we share it with,” Emma said.
 “It’s almost impossible to learn more about the living things around us and not feel a responsibility to consider our impact.”
-To compliment her talents as an artist and her passion for nature, Emma is expanding her knowledge by pursuing a naturalist certificate at the Great Smoky Mountains Institute at Tremont.
+To compliment her talents as an artist and her passion for nature, Emma obtained a naturalist certification from the Great Smoky Mountains Institute at Tremont.

 Valerie Polk, Videographer and Publications Associate